Saturday, September 28, 2024

 Is cardigan hip-wearing a fad?
 Never worn, but always seen?
 "Oh, don't I look great?" think the bored-stressed-angry-vindictive-jealous housewives of such-and-such city.
 "I'll just tie my cardy around my hips and the peasants will throw hosannas and confetti at my feet.
 I'm so fashion-forward."

-Am I the only person in the world who realises that the moment a cardy is tied around the hips, the wearer suddenly has a big bottom.
+Am I the only person in the world who realises that the moment a cardy is tied around the hips, the wearer suddenly has a big broad bottom.
 The only time I decided to follow the trend and tie my cardy across my backside, I peered over my shoulder into the mirror, and was horrified.

-I had the biggest bottom...
+I had the biggest hips, waist, and bottom...

 Saturday, September 7, 2024